Kevin-Walsh97/NLP_hw/README.md

 # NlP Homework 12 12/17/2020

-# Warning: This Jupyter Notebook attached to this homework in extensively long because I read in the entire text of the article using the url, not just the abbreviated text provided by News API.
+# Warning: The Jupyter Notebook attached to this homework in excessively long because I scrapped the entire text of the article using the url, not just the abbreviated text provided by News API.

 ## News Headlines Sentiment